yonglin-wang/spacecraft-crash-predictor/README.md

 This work is a part of a project accepted by TRISH's GoForLaunch program, with a greater aim to enhance human performance in space flights and postural balancing tasks.
 For details, see [Dr. Vimal's project description and research roadmap](https://sites.google.com/view/vivekanandpandeyvimal/research_2/current-research?authuser=0#h.on5o56f1ne5m).

-This project aims to build a classifier that predicts spacecraft crashes in advance.
-Special thanks to [Jie Tang](https://github.com/TJmask), some of whose [code logic for the same task](https://github.com/TJmask/Space-Health-Predicting) has been especially helpful in building this project; Jie's name will be included the docstring sections of the functions, wherever credit is due.
+This project aims to build a classifier that predicts potential spacecraft crashes in advance, based on the time series of the subject's control and status in a pre-defined window.

 # Requirements